Australian biologist gets the jump on new species of flying frog

 "To discover a previously unknown species of frog, I typically have to climb rugged mountains, scale waterfalls and push my way through dense and prickly rainforest vegetation."

-The 10-cm (four-inch) bright green frog with a white belly managed to evade biologists until recently by gliding between treetops 20 metres (yards) up, only coming down to breed in temporary rain pools.
+The 10-cm (four-inch) bright green frog with a white belly managed to evade biologists until recently by gliding between treetops 20 meters (yards) up, only coming down to breed in temporary rain pools.

 Though discovered in 2009, it has taken until now to identify it for certain as a new species.
 It has been named Helen's Tree Frog (Rhacophorus helenae) after Rowley's mother.